byeongmin382/website/README.md

 - **Components**: Reusable HTML components in `public/components/`
 - **Templates**: HTML templates in `public/templates/`
 - **Content**: Blog posts organized by category in `public/posts/`
+  - `thoughts/` - Personal thoughts and experiences
+  - `travel-food/` - Travel and food content
+  - `tech/` - Technology and development content

 ### Path Structure
 - All paths use relative references for Neocities compatibility